solita/datatree/README.md

 ### Upcoming Changes

+- A tree node may now contain both text and meta data
 - `tree()` accepts arrays and collections of its arguments and will flatten them.
 This is useful when splitting tree construction into helper methods
 - Renamed `Tree.content()` to `Tree.text()`